Lake Piru: Other incidents

 On October 23, 1999, actor Harrison Ford was on a training flight in his helicopter when he crashed in a dry riverbed by the lake; both Ford and his instructor were unharmed.

 In popular culture

 Parts of the pilot episode of television series Supernatural were filmed at the lake, with the episode focusing on the main characters seeking out the ghost of a drowned woman.

 The episode of the series Lost Tapes, "Oklahoma Octopus" was filmed here.

 The car chase scenes of NSYNC's music video "Bye Bye Bye" were filmed along Piru Canyon Road leading to the lake.

 Season 3, episode 1 of the sitcom "Malcolm in the Middle" was filmed at the lake.

 Season 1, episode 6 of "Government Cheese" is set at the lake.

+Music video of Deftones My Own Summer (Shove It) was filmed here on 1st of October 1997.